Inflect logo

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: Kansas offers significant financial incentives for data center operators and tenants.
-A proposed state-level sales tax exemption on equipment, software, and construction materials can dramatically lower the total cost of ownership.
+Tax Advantage For Data Centers: Kansas offers significant tax incentives for data center development.
+A proposed state bill provides a complete sales tax exemption on the purchase of data center equipment, software, and construction materials, directly lowering capital expenditures.

 Natural Disaster Risk

-Beloit has a high natural disaster risk profile, with a FEMA National Risk Index score of 87.18 out of 100, as of September 2025.
-The risk is driven entirely by atmospheric and geological factors common to the Great Plains, with no coastal or significant seismic threats.
+Beloit has a high natural disaster risk profile, with a FEMA National Risk Index score of 87.18 as of September 2025.
+This score reflects a high frequency of specific, powerful weather events rather than a broad range of environmental threats.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business